jkxyz/uno/README.md

 $ uno start
 ```

-That single command installs all prerequisite packages and starts the configuration.
+That single command installs all prerequisite packages and starts the configuration with Foreman.

 When you press Ctrl-C, they'll all be stopped.

 ## Installation